zzzprojects/Bulk-Operations/docs/pages/tutorials/overview.md

 {% include template-h1.html %}

-## What’s .NET Bulk Operations?
+## What's Bulk Operations library?

-Like SqlBulkCopy, it's allow to perform very fast insertion in an SQL Server.
+Like SqlBulkCopy, it allows you to perform very fast insertion in an SQL Server.

-However, it also support all kind of operations:
+Unlike SqlBulkCopy, it supports all kind of operations:

 - Bulk Insert
 - Bulk Update
 - Bulk Delete
 - Bulk Merge
+- Bulk SaveChanges
 - Bulk Synchronize
-- Bulk SaveChanges

-And support many provider:
+And many providers:

 - SQL Server 2008+
 - SQL Azure